-‘Bloodbath’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’
+‘Indiscriminate selling’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’

 Of course, Monday was a prime example of extreme uncertainty that led to ups and downs, the latter being where we ended.
 Sharply down, with losses of 4.6 per cent in the U.S. and 1.7 per cent in Toronto.

-Not only that, New York futures initially suggesting an opening bounce, but then turned sour.
-Since then, they've been bouncing around.
+Not only that, New York futures initially suggested an opening rebound, but then turned sour.
+Since then, they've been bouncing around, and are now down markedly.

+So far today, Tokyo's Nikkei toppled by 4.7 per cent, Hong Kong's Hang Seng by 5.1 per cent, and the Shanghai by 3.4 per cent.

 Analysts say the mayhem was sparked by inflation fears raising the prospect of the Federal Reserve hiking interest rates three or four times this year.
 That halted the record highs of markets, the sustainability of which observers had questioned, anyway.
 Now, it's all about where it all ends.